-Teachers, parents face new challenge: Detecting when students use AI for school assignments
+Teachers, parents face new challenge: detecting when students use AI for school assignments

 "A high school student could use it to write an English paper," said Rebecca Joseph, a professor of education at Cal State Los Angeles.
 "It could ask it math problems."

-AI apps like ChatGPT will continue to be used by students, and they're going to make it harder for some pupils to develop critical thinking.
+AI apps like ChatGPT will continue to be used by students, Joseph said, and they're going to make it harder for some pupils to develop critical thinking.

 "It does require deep learning and thought to come up with critical analysis, and how to work with themes and how to do these things," Joseph said.